About¶

 kcli create network -c 192.168.122.0/24 default

-For using several hypervisors, you can use the command kcli create host or simply edit your configuration file.
+When using several hypervisors, you can use the command kcli create host or just edit your configuration file.

 For instance, here’s a sample ~/.kcli/config.yml